hivetech/hivy.v0.legacy/README.md

 commands and backends services.

-Mostly it lets you setup and build a container powered by the [dna](https://github.com/hivetech/dna), optimized as a development workspace.
+Mostly it lets you setup and build a container powered by the [dna](https://github.com/hivetech/dna), optimized as a development workspace and ready to connect to other services as databases, dashboards...

 Out of the box it exposes [juju](https://juju.ubuntu.com/) command, users authentification, and admin related commands.  **Powerful IT infrasctructure